coq/platform/doc/README_Linux.md

 ## See also
-- linux/snap/github_actions for a script to trigger a CI build for a platform branch also uploading to the snap store
+- linux/snap/github_actions for a script to trigger a CI build for a platform branch also uploading to the Snap Store

 ## Snap doc